-Physics Training Programs
+Physics and Biology Training Programs

-The Division of Medical Physics and Engineering, in conjunction with the UT Southwestern Graduate School of Biomedical Sciences, offers postdoctoral students the opportunity to earn a Certificate in Medical Physics.
+Postdoctoral Medical Physics Certificate Program: The Division of Medical Physics and Engineering, in conjunction with the UT Southwestern Graduate School of Biomedical Sciences, offers postdoctoral students the opportunity to earn a Certificate in Medical Physics.

 This highly sought-after program is prominent within the radiation oncology community.
 Professionals in this field looking to implement an efficient practice of stereotactic body radiation therapy at their facilities are encouraged to attend.
 During this two-day CME course, ample knowledge and guidelines are presented so that a sustainable and successful SBRT treatment practice can be developed.